camille-hdl/website/content/blog/incident-postmortem/index.md

 ## When to run a postmortem?

 When your system suffers an incident that hurts you enough.
 In theory, you should do it for *every* incident.
-In practise, you probably don't have infinite resources allocated to this, so you could **start by focusing on incidents impacting directly customers** and/or stakeholders.
+In practice, you probably don't have infinite resources allocated to this, so you could **start by focusing on incidents impacting directly customers** and/or stakeholders.

 You should run it as temporally close as possible to the incident, maybe even start during its resolution, so that everybody's memory is still fresh.